Schwendilator/SuPi-8/README.md

 # SuPi-8

 A Raspberry Pi Zero 2W tucked inside a Super 8 cartridge — turns any Super 8 camera with a removable film gate into a digital film camera.
 Wi-Fi hotspot, web UI, motion-triggered recording.
 The sensor sits at the film gate position where the film would normally run.
-A 3D-printed cartridge body (CAD files included — work in progress) holds everything.
+A 3D-printed cartridge body holds everything.

 ## Hardware